If you’re considering renting out your first property, you may have all kinds of questions about landlord insurance and if you really need it.

 Does landlord insurance cover a tenant’s personal property?

-NO. This is why landlords often require renters insurance in their leases, which you can read more about in our article about why renters insurance is important.
+NO. This is why many require renters insurance in their leases, which you can read more about in our article about why renters insurance is important.

 Remember: Renters insurance covers renter property, landlord insurance covers rental property.